msomi22/corejava/README.md

 We are going to learn various string manipulation techniques in Java.

-To start with, we will learn String reversing using recursion.
+To start with, we will learn string reversing using recursion.

 Let's hit the ground running.